bakaburg1/BaySREn/README.md

 databases based on an already labelled corpus of citation data.

-This document will guide the user along the steps to utilise the framework, using as example the inputs and parameters used in … .
+This document will guide the user along the steps to utilise the framework, using as example the inputs and parameters used in the manuscrip “An open-source integrated framework for the automation of citation collection and screening in systematic reviews” published in BMC Medical Research Methodology.

 ## Installation